taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka stares down at the cuttlefish cloth.

-Asoka: **"Are the...**BEASTS**...and the Peacekeepers...part of why this outfit is a secret?"**
+Asoka: **"Are the...Beasts...and the Peacekeepers...why this outfit is a secret?"**

-Asoka looks pained with heavy guilt -- they are thinking about Pippa.
-Eireena places a hand on Asoka's shoulder, gentle but grim.
+Asoka looks pained, eyes closed with guilt -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Eireena places a hand on Asoka's shoulder, gentle but grim.

 Eireena: **"This cuttlefish cloth isn't a gift to take lightly.
 The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**